MaryamZahiri/LC-Algorithms/Algorithms/dynamic_programming/README.md

 > problem will ask for the ***optimum value (maximum or minimum)*** of something, or the ***number of ways*** there are to do something.
 - What is the minimum cost of doing...
 - What is the maximum profit from...
-- How many ways are there to do...
+- How many ways are there to do... (count steps, ways)
 - What is the longest possible...
 - Is it possible to reach a certain point...